is a public-private research community solving grand challenges in information and communication science shaping tomorrow's society

 Fundamental notion of information retrieval, namely relevance

 The ICT-science challenge of INFINITI is in the fundamental notion of information retrieval, namely relevance.
-How do we extract meaning from data so as to inform intelligent actions?
+How do we extract meaning from Big Data so as to inform intelligent actions?
 The body of information that we are confronted with today increases in volume, it increases in length, with records dating back increasingly long periods, and it increases in variety, with more and more parallel sources of information, each contributing a piece of the puzzle.
 The strategy adopted by the project is to approximate relevance as a combination of a large number of signals: textual, structural, audio, visual, semantic, social, cognitive and behavioural.

 Mining and analysing signals in an online setting

 INFINITI is inspired by the fact that we increasingly live our life online.
-We are not only witnessing data streams that are expanding in every imaginable dimension, the nature of the data is changing too.
+We are not only witnessing data streams that are expanding in every imaginable dimension, the nature of the Big Data is changing too.
 We share experiences, all of our transactions are logged, body and brain signals are becoming a commodity.
 Being able to extract useful knowledge from these streams is not just an economic opportunity: for all of us, this ability is becoming a key asset to operate successfully in today’s world.
 The ICT science challenge is to mine and analyse signals in an online setting, with little to no supervision.
 The INFINITI team consists of ICT researchers as well as scholars in the humanities, social sciences and cognitive sciences.

 Second screen application with VARA